Highs and lows of Gareth Southgate’s reign ahead of 100th England game

 As a player, Southgate won 57 senior caps but will ultimately be most remembered for missing a crucial penalty in the shootout defeat to Germany in the semi-final of Euro 96.

-After being chastised for his miss, Southgate would address England’s woeful shootout record when taking over as manager.
+After being chastised for his miss, Southgate addressed England’s woeful shootout record when taking over as manager.

 Other than beating Spain at Euro 96, England had lost six of their seven shootouts at major tournaments but Southgate’s side would eventually turn the tide, seeing off Colombia 4-3 at the 2018 World Cup and following that up with victory over Switzerland on spot-kicks to secure the bronze medal at the inaugural Nations League a year later.